Cape Town deserves a trip all to itself. It’s the kind of place you can return to again and again, and it never gets old.

 In this same area, another good option is Dockside 1106, which has two bedrooms, and for those who prefer hotels, Southern Sun Waterfront Cape or the One Thibault Hotel.

-Camps Bay can be a great place to stay, especially if you're looking for a beach atmosphere.
-There are several options, from hotels like South Beach Camps Bay Boutique Hotel and The Bay Hotel, to more affordable stays like Vetho Villa, Balfour Place Guesthouse and Royal Boutique Hotel.
+Camps Bay is a great option, especially if you’re after a beachy vibe.
+There are several options, from hotels like South Beach Camps Bay Boutique Hotel and The Bay Hotel, to more budget-friendly options like Vetho Villa, Balfour Place Guesthouse and Royal Boutique Hotel.

 Getting around Cape Town

-As our trip continued for several more days, through the Franschhoek wine region, the Garden Route and Addo Elephant Park (see more details in our complete itinerary in South Africa), we calculated the time and hassle and concluded that it was worth paying the extra to return the car elsewhere.
-So we picked it up in Cape Town and returned it to Port Elizabeth Airport, where we began the air saga back home – click here to get a quote.
+As our trip continued for several more days, through the Franschhoek wine region, the Garden Route and Addo Elephant Park (see more details in our complete itinerary in South Africa), we weighed the time and hassle and concluded that it was worth paying a bit more to drop the car off elsewhere.
+So we picked it up in Cape Town and returned it to Port Elizabeth Airport, where our epic journey home began – click here to get a quote.

-If, for this or other reasons, you don’t feel comfortable renting a car, you can easily explore everything with tours and transfer services.
-Below, I’ve included links to tours for each place we visited (or you can search directly on sites like Civitatis or Get Your Guide, which are the ones I usually use and trust).
+If, for that reason or others, you’d rather not rent a car, you can easily explore everything with tours and transfer services.
+Below, I’ve included links to tours for each place we visited (or you can search directly on sites like Civitatis or Get Your Guide, which are the ones I always use and trust).

 And for transfers — for example, from the airport to your hotel — you can book through this link.